PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-13 17:35:17
+Last updated: 2024-04-13 17:35:52
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy